Dates: As soon as possible to December 31, 2018

 - Ability to handle confidential and sensitive information and exercise tact, discretion, good judgement, and diplomacy.

-- Ability to prepare and organize documents and reports with a minimum of supervision.
+- Ability to prepare and organize documents and reports accurately with minimum supervision.

 - Effective organizational and time management skills in project deadlines.